jbiesiadaa/Defensive-Threat-Reduction---CMSACamp-2026/README.md

 Soccer is a game of decisions under pressure.
 On every touch, a player must identify the available passing options and select the best one while defenders close space and block passing lanes.

 Most passing metrics focus on outcomes, such as whether a pass was completed or how much threat it created.
-This project instead evaluates the selected pass relative to the realistic alternatives available at that moment.
+This project evaluates the selected pass compared to the realistic alternatives available at that moment.

 We examine how defensive, spatial, and contextual factors influence whether a player selects the highest threat passing option.